Residence Life and Housing FAQs

-What furniture is included in the residential hall rooms?
+What furniture is included in the traditional residential hall rooms?

 - 2 loftable or bunkable twin beds